theanalyst/osc17-ceph-elk/slides.md

 --

+## ElasticSearch
+> _You know, for search_

+- distributed
+- horizontally scalable
+- schemaless
+- speaks REST
+- Easy Configuration without setting your hair on fire

+--

 ### RGW Metadata search with ES
 #### Motivation
 + Objects have metadata associated with them that is often interesting to analyze